JordanMcAlpine1/SplunkDefensiveSolution/README.md

 ![Screenshot 2025-03-04 at 10 38 30 PM](https://github.com/user-attachments/assets/7ba56019-c4f9-4b67-a8ca-a4e1a5021ca5)

 ### Findings
-- There was no evidence of an unusual amount of successful logins.
+- There was no evidence of an unusual amount of successful logins based on signature ID.
 The threshold for this alert was set to >20 events.

 ### Task 5: Alert Analysis for Deleted Accounts